 How to build a shelter?

-What are the most importan skills when it comes to survival?
+What are the most important skills when it comes to survival?

 What’s your experience?
 Have you ever needed or used an emergency shelter?
-What is the best survival shelter in your opinion?
+What is the best survival shelter you have tried?

 Book Your Trip Like a PRO